fsanzl/silabeador/README.md

 Firstly, syllabic nuclei are detected looking for the vowels.
 Unstressed close vowels join the adjacent vowels in coda or onset to form a diphthong or a triphthong, whilst stressed ones are considered standalone syllabic nuclei.
 Contiguous consonants are grouped to be parsed apart.

 Secondly, consonant clusters are divided considering whether their components are separable and joined to the neighbour nuclei in coda or onset accordingly.

+The method ''Syllabification()'' accepts the following arguments: ''word'', ''exceptions'', ''ipa'', and ''h''.
+Only the first one is compulsory, as the method requires a word to parse.
+The default value of 'exceptions'' is ''True'' and tells whethet the exceptions file should be used.
+The others' value is ''False''.
+If a IPA transcription instead is used, ''ipa'' should be ''True'' to achieve optimal results.
+The flag 'h' marks the behaviour when parsing a cluster ''V-C-<h>-V''.
+The default division would be ''VC <h>V'' (''en-hies-to'').
+If ''h' is ''True'', the division would be ''V C<h>V'' (''e-nhies-to'').

 ### Prosodic stress